-Individuals are required to satisfy the English language requirement.
-This applies to new applicants as well as existing licensees.
+New applicants are required to satisfy the English language requirement.

 The Required Level of English

 The required level of English is that to which is equivalent to the standard expected in the early years of secondary school education, allowing understanding and the ability to deal with most situations likely to occur in the course of a job as a driver.